Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Fourier-based Colored Point Cloud Encoding

 \myparagraph{Phase Swap.} We investigate the inherent property of the phase component by swapping it between two point clouds while keeping the amplitude unchanged.
 The point clouds are then reconstructed using $\mathcal{F}^{-1}$ as

 As shown in \cref{fig:fourier_decomposition_swap}(b), this operation leads to an exchange of geometry-related attributes while preserving the original color characteristics.
 In contrast to the amplitude-swapping experiment, where only color information was transformed, swapping the phase alters the structural properties of the point cloud.
 The phase component obtained via Fourier decomposition mainly represents geometric attributes, as confirmed by this.
+Additional results on amplitude and phase swapping can be found in the supplementary material.